Do you need conveyancing advice from our specialist solicitors?

 Stages of selling a house

-The time frames for selling a house given below are likely to change given that we are seeing the average times of a transaction increase significantly due to matters outside of our control.
-We will keep our clients updated as their house sale transaction progresses to include providing them with any completion dates suggested by other parties involved in the transaction.
+The time frames for selling a house can vary and are currently increasing across the housing market due to matters outside of our control.
+We will keep you updated as your house sale transaction progresses.

-If you have any questions about this, please contact a member of our Residential Conveyancing team.
+If you have any questions, please contact a member of our Residential Conveyancing team.

 Stage 1 – Instructions & Preparation